FAQs for

 Does The Brilliant Club have a GDPR statement and Data Protection Policy?

 Yes.
 The Brilliant Club has a GDPR statement and data protection policy and has processes in place to comply with GDPR rules.
-If you would like to see these, please ask your Programme Officer for a copy.

 The Brilliant Club - School Enquiry